 1. Who Is the Piano For?

-Do you have thoughts of owning a new digital piano?
-What aim do you have for the piano?
+Are you planning to own digital piano?
+What aim do you have for it?
 In what way is the piano going to benefit you?

 These are some of the questions you need to ask yourself.
 Buying a digital piano for beginners can be quite a daunting task and even confusing.
 However, you have to consider the purpose of our piano before making the purchase.